 Sporting activities require fast reflexes, which are put into motion by what the eye sees and how the brain responds by engaging hundreds of muscles and organs in the body.
 In other words, your vision for Winter sports directly impacts your ability to get the maximum enjoyment out of them.
 Unfortunately for those who need them, eyeglasses and contact lenses can get in the way of outdoor winter fun.
 People who wear glasses or contact lenses while making the most out of the snow, cold and ice, have some fairly consistent complaints:

-- While technically you should be able to see while wearing glasses under goggles – provided your glasses or goggles don’t fog up due to a poor fit – it isn’t especially comfortable.
+- While technically you should be able to see while wearing glasses under goggles or helmets – provided your glasses or goggles don’t fog up due to a poor fit – it isn’t especially comfortable.

 - Prescription goggles are expensive, with a price tag starting at $200.